Contemporary Oil Painting Mediums

 When adding Cold Wax to a fluid medium, thin it first with Gamsol.
 On a separate palette, add a small amount of Gamsol into some Cold Wax and blend thoroughly with a palette knife until you achieve a very soft paste, nearly slurry consistency.
 This is your matting agent.
 Add the desired amount of Cold Wax slurry into a premeasured amount of fluid painting medium.
 Mix/shake thoroughly until you can hold the jar up to the light and it looks uniformly cloudy (no wax bits floating about).

 Straight Cold Wax Medium can be applied to a dry painting as a removable, matte varnish.
 Once applied, the Cold Wax can be left to dry for a matte finish or gently buffed for a soft luster.
-Cold Wax Medium can also be used to reduce the gloss level of our Gamvar Picture Varnish.
+Cold Wax Medium can also be used to reduce the gloss level of Gamvar Picture Varnish.
+Please see our Tips & Techniques article on this subject for more information.